GdPaul1234/movie-pipeline/README.md

 ## TODO

 - Improve segments detection, auto selection of the best strategies
-- Add tests for segment detections
+- Add more tests for segment detections